Today I am excited to share with you the easiest (no sew) way to hem curtains!

 Lay out Your Curtains and Measure

-If you don’t have an old pair of curtains handy, you’ll have to measure the length from your curtain rod to the floor to see how long your curtains need to be.
+If you don’t have an old pair of curtains handy, you’ll have to measure the length from your curtain rod or curtain rings to the floor to see how long your curtains need to be.
 Once you get that measurement down, you will want to add two more inches to that to allow for your hem.

 Most curtains run about 84 inches long, which worked perfectly for my home.
 Of course every home is going to be different so make sure you measure out what works best for the space you are using the curtains in before cutting.